MrSarno/PoEHelpSite/content/4.miscellaneous/5.other/check-for-overheating.md

 #### Navigate through the first time set-up
 #### Stats should now be displaying output in the menubar
       ::tip
-Click on the CPU utilisation percentage to see a pop-up, which includes a temperature reading in the top-left corner.
+Click on the CPU utilisation percentage to see a pop-up, which includes a temperature reading.
       ::
     ::
   :::